Alexandre Geijo

-Alexandre "Álex" Geijo Pazos (born 11 March 1982) is a former footballer who played as a striker.
+Alexandre "Álex" Geijo Pazos (born 11 March 1982) is a former professional footballer who played as a striker.

 He amassed Segunda División totals of 216 matches and 70 goals over seven seasons, representing five clubs in the process.
-He added eight goals from 90 appearances in La Liga, with Málaga, Levante, Racing de Santander and Granada, and also competed professionally in his birth nation of Switzerland, Italy (all three major levels) and England.
+He added eight goals from 90 appearances in La Liga, with Málaga, Levante, Racing de Santander and Granada, and also played in his birth nation of Switzerland, Italy (all three major levels) and England.